WireHole-UI: All-in-one WireGuard VPN and Ad-blocking DNS

 4. Configure parameters

-Before activating WireHole-UI, you need to edit some parameters in the docker-compose.yml file.
+Before starting WireHole-UI, you need to edit a few parameters in the docker-compose.yml file

 nano docker-compose.yml